Igor Makarov (businessman): Career

-ITERA Oil and Gas Company, founded in 1992 by Igor Makarov with headquarters in Jacksonville, Florida and was the main subsidiary of the ITERA Group.
+ITERA Oil and Gas Company, founded in 1992 by Makarov with headquarters in Jacksonville, Florida and was the main subsidiary of the ITERA Group.
 Makarov purchased a mansion in the 1990s in Jacksonville, Florida, where ITERA was headquartered.
 Due to enormous reserves, Makarov's Itera was the fourth largest natural gas company in the world in 2000.
 In 2012, ITERA entered into a joint venture with Rosneft and a year later, Rosneft acquired Itera Oil and Gas Company for $2.9 billion.
-In 2015, ITERA International Group of Companies was renamed ARETI International Group as a result of rebranding.
+In 2015, ITERA International Group of Companies was renamed ARETI International Group as a result of a rebranding to signal a new direction subsequent to sale of Itera Oil and Gas Company in 2013.

-According to undisclosed documents obtained by a journalist of Eurasia Daily Monitor in 2009, Makarov was the Ultimate Beneficial Owner (UBO) of companies affiliated with the then company ITERA, many of which allegedly registered in the British Virgin Islands (BVI) and other offshore tax havens.
-He was one of many individuals with Russian business interests named as ‘oligarchs’ in the CAATSA unclassified report, signed into law by President Donald Trump in 2017, even though he believed the legislation was "seriously flawed".
-The list imposed no new sanctions and shortly after it was released, it was reported and confirmed by the Treasury Department that it was copied from the Forbes’ 2017 “World Billionaires” list.
+On 26 September 2022, Makarov was sanctioned by the government of the United Kingdom due to the ongoing Russo-Ukrainian War.
+On 5 March 2024, United Kingdom removed sanctions on Makarov after a successful legal challenge.
+On 22 May 2025, Australia also removed sanctions on Makarov.
+On 12 September, 2025, New Zealand was the third Western country to remove Makarov from its sanctions list, concluding there was no legal basis to maintain restrictions.

 Cycling

 Makarov was a member of the USSR national cycling team, champion and prizewinner of the all-Union (USSR) and international cycling competitions.
 Makarov is also a Master of Sports of International Class.

 He actively supports and sponsors the international cycling movement.
 From 2010 to 2016, he was President of the Russian Cycling Federation (RCF) and in 2016 was elected as Honorary President of the Russian Cycling Federation.
 In March 2011, Makarov became a member of the Management Committee of the International Cycling Union, UCI.
-The team Katusha was created by him in 2008 within the framework of the previously established Russian Global Cycling Project, which was intended to help cycling in Russia to move to a qualitatively new level.
-Oleg Tinkov's cycling team Tinkoff Credit Systems disbanded in 2008 and transferred its structure to form Katusha.
+The UCI team Katusha was created by Makarov in 2008 to develop cycling in emerging countries.

-Awards
+Recognition

 Makarov has been decorated with state awards from different countries for his significant contributions to developing economic relations and strengthening friendship and cooperation between the people.
 Among the awards are the Order of Friendship of Peoples and the Medal of Francisk Scorina (state awards of Belarus), the Friendship Medal (state award of Mongolia), the Order "Gloria Muncii" (Work Merit) (the state award of Moldova), as well as the Order of Holy Faithful Prince Daniel of Moscow and Innokenty the Sanctifier Metropolitan of Moscow and Kolomna, 3rd Class of the Russian Orthodox Church, the Order of Saint Sergius of Radonezh, 3rd Class of the Russian Orthodox Church, Honorary Reward "Аkinfy Nikitich Demidov" of the International Demidov's Foundation.

-Community service
+In 2025, Makarov was awarded the Aristidis Konstantinidis Prize by the Cyprus Cycling Federation for his contribution to his country's cycling initiatives, including the ARETI Gran Prix Cyprus and INEX Charity Club Ride.